Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 Soon, consumers could be wearing internet-connected clothing too, with innovative companies such as Prevayl SmartWear developing apparel with built-in sensors that monitor heart rate and athletic performance.

-With a garbage truck full of clothing sent to landfill every second, the fashion industry is investing in closed-loop recycling systems that can reduce waste.
+With a garbage truck full of clothing sent to landfill every second, the industry is investing in closed-loop recycling systems that can reduce waste and make sustainable fashion the norm.
 Novetex Textiles, for instance, has developed a system for mechanical cotton recycling which does not consume water or produce chemical waste, and can process up to three tonnes of fabric daily.

 With packaging accounting for 26% of the plastic fashion produces annually, according to the Ellen McArthur Foundation, brands must find an alternative here too.
 Here, innovative startups such as Oceanium are using biorefinery technology to create bio-packaging from sustainable materials, such as seaweed.